Teaching & Learning Resource Repository

 - Formative Classroom Assessment Techniques for Higher Education: Five easy formative assessments that can be used to gauge effectiveness of class sessions.
 Created by instructional designers at the SMHS.

-- Education and Faculty Affairs[BROKEN LINK]: EFA provides guidance and faculty development related to faculty appointments, leadership and administration, promotion and tenure.
+- Education and Faculty Affairs: EFA provides guidance and faculty development related to faculty appointments, leadership and administration, promotion and tenure.

 - SGID (Small Group Instructional Diagnosis): Facilitated by TTaDA at UND